dora-team/dora.dev/hugo/content/capabilities/architecture/index.md

 Randy Shoup observed the following:

-<blockquote>"Organizations with these types of service-oriented
-architectures, such as Google and Amazon, have incredible flexibility and scalability.
-These organizations have tens of thousands of developers where small teams can still be incredibly productive."</blockquote>
+> "Organizations with these types of service-oriented architectures, such as Google and Amazon, have incredible flexibility and scalability.
+These organizations have tens of thousands of developers where small teams can still be incredibly productive."

 In many organizations, services are distinctly hard to test and deploy.
 Rather than re-architecting everything, we recommend an iterative approach to improving